-A few customers mentioned that it caused discomfort to their teeth while using.
+A few customers mentioned that it caused discomfort to their teeth while in use.

 Takes only a week to see a significant improvement.
-Effective on removing coffee and wine stains and can whiten by a couple of shades.
+Effective at removing coffee and wine stains, and can whiten by a couple of shades.
 Sticks to teeth easily and won't slip during application.

 Not ideal for those with sensitive gums or teeth, as the strips are a bit intense.

 Enamel-safe strips stick well and stay put during treatments.
 Made to reduce teeth and gum sensitivity.
 Results are possible with just several treatments that only take 30 minutes each.
 The pack includes 28 strips for 14 treatments.

 Users with severely stained teeth may not experience noticeable results.

 Textured to be totally slip-resistant.
 Made with natural mint oil for a chemical-free flavor.
 Easy to notice daily, incremental shade improvements.
 Strips peel off the foil easily for hassle-free application.
 Available in three flavors.

 Might not be ideal for those with sensitive teeth and gums.
 Mixed results.

 There aren't any harmful bleaches or whitening agents in the formula.
 The microbiome-safe strips regulate the good bacteria from the bad and detoxify your mouth.
 The fast-acting strips show impressive results within 2 weeks of daily use.

 Some buyers found results too temporary for their liking.